 The description of the Kingdom of God set forth in the Book of Revelation reveals that the victorious saints will dwell forever in the fullness of God’s Glory, are coheirs with Christ, and will sit with Him on His throne.
 The Book of Revelation states also there are untold numbers of people who will be living on the new earth and who will recognize the supreme rulership of the new Jerusalem, which is the Wife of the Lamb (“the nations of them which are saved”—Revelation 21:24,26).

 When God has finished perfecting and arranging the members of His Church, the Body of Christ, the fullness of Him who fills all in all, then the Church will be set up as the Tabernacle of God on the new earth (Revelation 21:3).

 When we Christians make the spirit Paradise (Heaven) the focus of our attention we miss the Divine purpose.
 God’s attention is centered on the earth.
 God is establishing His Kingdom on the earth.

-Thy kingdom come.
-Thy will be done in earth, as it is in Heaven.
+Your kingdom come.
+Your will be done on earth as it is in heaven.
 (Matthew 6:10)

 “Filled the whole earth.”

 The “stone” is Christ, and the “great mountain” is the Kingdom of God that shall prevail over all other political institutions on the earth.